 We were now approaching the Cock of Arran.
 The large boulder on the left below supposedly looked like a crowing cockerel before its poor head broke off, hence the name of this coastline.

 The high path at Scriodan Rock Fall became very narrow and bouldery.
 The tide was coming in so we couldn’t walk on the beach.
 To make things worse the rain came on making it very slippery.

 Anne and Kathy admitted they found this part of the coastline quite scary and were worried that they would slip and fall.
 We took our time and got through it.
 I had a few slips myself!
 I don’t have any photos of this part of the walk as my camera would have been soaked.
 Concentration on where we were stepping was also really needed here.

 At last we reached flat ground but the rain just kept coming.
-The thought of a warm cup of coffee and something nice to eat was almost within my reach.
-We were hoping to reach the Whisky Distillery in time before it closed.
+The thought of a warm cup of coffee and something nice to eat was almost within our reach.
+We were hoping to reach the Arran Whisky Distillery in time before it closed.

 Alan and I hadn’t even booked any accommodation for ourselves at Lochranza.
 The plan was to turn up at Lochranza campsite and book a pitch for our tent.
 With soaking wet feet and tired legs, I was hoping that a camping pod would be available for us.
 Maybe we’d get a better night’s sleep for our next day’s walk.

 We passed what we think was Hutton’s unconformity.
 In 1787, geologist James Hutton found evidence here that supported his theory that the Earth was much older than previously thought.
 Observing the different types of rocks, their age gap and angle confirmed his theory.

 Lochranza was ahead at last!
 It’s a beautiful village surrounded by hills and its own castle ruin.